swson/ADSP/README.md

 # ADSP
 This script takes in files with floating point data and creates a copy with errors injected into them.
 This script can specify the files to inject errors to, magnitude and frequency of the error, three different error metrics, and plot the comparison graph between original and error-injected data.
-This script also support DCT comparisons for the data.
+This script also supports comparisons for data characteristics based on DCT (discrete consine transform) coefficients.

 # Requirements
 ## Software